gonwan/blog/source/_posts/2009/20090312-transparency-translucency-in-qt-4-5.md

 }
 ```

 The demo project can be found [here](http://cid-481cbe104492a3af.skydrive.live.com/self.aspx/share/dev/TransparentWindow.zip).
+Note:
-Note: a) Make sure you have Qt 4.5 installed to build the project. b) The translucent window's type should be set to Qt::FramelessWindowHint.
+- Make sure you have Qt 4.5 installed to build the project.
+- The translucent window's type should be set to Qt::FramelessWindowHint.